 Students who wish to work toward registration as a Registered Professional Biologist during their program should contact the College of Applied Biology of BC for course and other membership requirements.

-&lt;sup>12 An area of concentration must be declared before the start of third year.
+11 An area of concentration must be declared before the start of third year.
 Courses should be selected in consultation with the Forest Science Program Director.